 Receive Credit for Future Endeavors

 Students at ATC also have access to Yamaha Marine University, an online training portal that features courses and materials specific to YMU’s “Introduction to Outboard Systems.”
-Credit for any successfully completed training course can be transferred to a technician’s account once they are employed by a Yamaha dealership.
+Credit for any successfully completed training course can be transferred to a technician’s account if they are employed by a Yamaha dealership.

 The review and study of ABYC Standards, along with the Pennsylvania Boating Safety Education Certificate, is also worked into the Marine Service Technology program, incorporated into the day-to-day in both lab work and classroom time.